 Finally, if you're using an electric jack, disconnect the towing vehicle's negative battery cable before you begin working so you don't accidentally electrocute yourself or damage the electrical components.

 If you're mindful of the safety concerns involved with using hitch jacks, towing that boat to the lake can mean lots of fun for you and your family.
-For more information on hitch jacks, please see the links on the next page.
+For more information on hitch jacks, please see the links below.

 - Corgan, Mark. eHow.com.
 "How to Install a Power Tongue Jack for Your RV."
 (10/1/2008) http://www.ehow.com/how_2108763_install-power- tongue-jack-rv.html

 - Hedgepeth, Albert.
 Expertvillage.com.
 "How to Disconnect a Trailer."
 (10/1/2008) http://www.expertvillage.com/video/79125_maintain-trailer-jack.htm

 - Hitchfinder.com.
 "Swivel Jacks."
 (10/2/2008) http://www.hitchfinder.com/categories/Swivel_Jacks,802